RHEcosystemAppEng/dbaas-operator/README.md

 Observability Operator |[Observability Operator](https://github.com/rhobs/observability-operator)| Operator for installing the monitoring stack and configuring remote write Observatorium.

 ## Building the Operator
-Build the Red Hat OpenShift Database Access Operator image and push it to a public registry, such as quay.io:
+Build the OpenShift Database Access Operator image and push it to a public registry, such as quay.io:

 Reqs:
  - go v1.18